 Oral contraceptives may help balance hormones that can trigger excess oil production.
-Estrogen, in particular, seems to reduce sebum production.
+Estrogen, in particular, seems to

 However, it is worth noting that some types of progestin that a person may take with estrogen can actually increase sebum production.
 Therefore, people should discuss their contraceptive plan with a doctor to ensure that they receive a type of progestin that is not associated with oily skin.